High Cottages Welcome to

 The latest background information is here February 2023.
 This includes information on locations and heights of the proposed turbines

 Walkerburn is a small Scottish Borders community on the A72 between Peebles and Galashiels.
 The village has about 450 homes and a population of over 650 permanent residents.
-It is set amidst the stunningly beautiful Tweed Valley, has a village shop/Post Office, an excellent coffee shop (Caberston Farm Coffee Shop), an award winning boutique hotel (Windlestraw), a bed and breakfast hotel (the George Hotel) which is currently for sale, a primary school and a number of local businesses in the old mill buildings.
+It is set amidst the stunningly beautiful Tweed Valley, has a village shop/Post Office, an excellent coffee shop (Caberston Farm Coffee Shop), a primary school and a number of local businesses in the old mill buildings.

 Henry BallantyneThe village was built on land bought in 1846 by Henry Ballantyne to build a tweed mill.
 The village was designed by 'Eccentric' Pilkington with houses for the workers and for the Ballantyne family set on the north side of the Tweed valley.
 The new village came into being in 1854, taking its name from the Walker Burn.